-Possession of a doctoral degree in psychology from an institution of higher education that was, at the time the degree was conferred or within 18 months of the time the degree was conferred: (1) accredited by the American Psychological Association, the Canadian Psychological Association, or designated as a psychology program by the Joint Designation Committee of the Association of State and Provincial Psychology Boards and the National Register of Health Service Psychologists or (2) has been continuously licensed (active or inactive) for 15 years to practice psychology at the independent level in one or more ASPPB member jurisdictions based on a doctoral degree in psychology conferred prior to 1/1/2000 from a regionally accredited institution must meet the educational requirements as listed in b.in the chart below a.
-APA/CPA Accredited Programs or Designated Programs
+Possession of a doctoral degree in psychology from an institution of higher education that was, at the time the degree was conferred or within 18 months of the time the degree was conferred: (1) accredited by the American Psychological Association, the Canadian Psychological Association, or designated as a psychology program by the Joint Designation Committee of the Association of State and Provincial Psychology Boards and the National Register of Health Service Psychologists or (2) has been continuously licensed (active or inactive) for 15 years to practice psychology at the independent level in one or more ASPPB member jurisdictions based on a doctoral degree in psychology conferred prior to January 1, 2000 from a regionally accredited institution must meet the educational requirements as listed in b.in the chart below a.
+APA/CPA Accredited Programs or Designated Programs b.
+Continuously licensed (active or inactive) for 15 years to practice psychology at the independent level in one or more ASPPB member jurisdictions based on a doctoral degree in psychology conferred prior to January 1, 2000, from a regionally accredited institution

-In addition to the above, the applicant's doctoral program must meet the criteria as set out in either Section 7.
-B. Option 2.3.a or Section 7.B.Option2.3.b below and graduate degree transcripts must be sent directly by the degree granting institution to ASPPB in a sealed envelope with appropriate institutional seals.
+In addition to the above, the applicant's doctoral program must meet the criteria outlines in either Section 6.B.
+Option 2.3. or Section 6.B.
+Option 2.3. b below and graduate degree transcripts must be sent directly by the degree granting institution to ASPPB in a sealed envelope with appropriate institutional seals or electronically from the appropriate institution with proper security protocols.